aspanu/whist-online/README.md

 # whist-online
 An implementation of the whist card game to be played online.

+Front end of the Whist App, as well as the 'local play' side of things.

+To build:
+scoreboard
+cards
+num players -> deck

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).